carasystems/t-koa-metrics/readme.md

 }

 ```

-It will contains a trace id in the request header named: `x-thimble-tracer-id`
+It will contains a trace id in the request header named: `x-thimble-trace-id`